iterait/emloop/docs/tutorial.rst

 Hooks can observe, modify and control the training process.
 In particular, hook actions are triggered after certain events, such as after a batch or an epoch is completed (more info in :doc:`advanced section <advanced/hook>`).

-The hooks to be used are specified in **cxflow** configuration similar to the following one:
+The hooks to be used are specified in **emloop** configuration similar to the following one:

 .. code-block:: yaml
     :caption: hook configuration section